-In the survey questions, WBU wanted to ensure that they had a good understanding of the demographic profile of our respondents to the survey.
-They asked a number of basic demographic questions: what your gender is, where do you live (rural or urban), what country are you in; what age range are you?
-Having these questions answered, gave us how many men and women responded, how many lived in urban or rural places, what age they were and also what country they were in.
-They knew that their respondents would be blind or partially sighted people, but also understood that that one of the biggest concerns was, what happened with those who have a visual impairment and also another type of disability, for example, mental health and well-being.
-Using the WGQ questions it gave us the opportunity to find out different combinations.
+In the survey questions, WBU wanted to ensure that they had a good understanding of the demographic profile of heir respondents.
+They asked a number of basic demographic questions: what is your gender; where do you live (rural or urban), what country are you in; what age range are you?
+Having these questions answered, provided information on how many men and women responded, how many lived in urban or rural places, what age they were and also what country they were in.
+They knew that their respondents would be blind or partially sighted people, but also understood that that one of the biggest concerns was, what happened to blind and partially sighted persons who also have another type of disability, for example, psychosocial disability.
+Using the Washington Group Questions provided the opportunity to find out different combinations.